sivakumar-reddy/logistics-analytics/README.md

 ## A Final Note On How This Was Built

-This dashboard was designed and refined through deliberate iteration — I went through three full polish passes, each focused on a different aspect (formatting, color, alignment), and used AI tools (Claude) the same way I'd use a senior reviewer: to challenge design choices, validate insights, and catch the details I missed.
+This dashboard was designed and refined through deliberate iteration — I went through three full polish passes, each focused on a different aspect (formatting, color, alignment), and used AI tools the same way I'd use a senior reviewer: to challenge design choices, validate insights, and catch the details I missed.
 That's the AI-augmented workflow I bring to every analysis: human judgment in the driver's seat, AI as a force multiplier for speed and quality.

 ---